• Recipe Index

 • Rice wine vinegar for a little tang.

-• A stock cube made up with 1 cup of boiling water – I used a vegetable stock cube because I didn’t want to add any other meat flavours to the dish, but you could use a chicken stock cube too.
+• A stock cube made with 1 cup of boiling water - I used a vegetable stock cube because I didn't want to add any other meat flavours to the dish, but you could use a chicken stock cube too.
 Or just use plain water if you prefer.

 • Salt to taste - this is a matter of preference.
 There is so much flavour in this dish, and the soy sauce adds saltiness too, so you may not need any additional salt.
 Taste the dish once it is cooked and only add salt if you think it needs it.